 10 Things To Know About The Great Smoky Mountains National Park

-Almost 20 million people spend time in the Great Smoky Mountains National Park every year, making it the most visited park in the nation.
+More than 10 million people visit the Great Smoky Mountains National Park every year, making it the most visited park in the nation.

 The Great Smoky Mountains National Park covers around 244,000 acres of Tennessee and 276,000 acres of North Carolina.
 This totals 520,000 acres, which equates to over 800 square miles.